ShemmyYo/AdoBoutigue/README.md

 ### Search Engine Optimization (SEO)

+Keyword research is the process of finding and analyzing search terms that people enter into search engines, with the goal of using that data for SEO or general web marketing.

 #### Keywords

 Keywords have been identified to align with my site, that should help users